amygroshek/adapt-home-button/README.md

 No known limitations.

 -----------
-The **Next Page Button** is a plugin for the Adapt Framework.
+The **Home Page Button** is a plugin for the Adapt Framework.
 [Adapt](https://www.adaptlearning.org) is a free and easy to use e-learning authoring tool that creates fully responsive, multi-device, HTML5 e-learning content using the award-winning Adapt developer framework.